 This Letter S Craft for Preschool is chocked full of learning and fun!
 Print your activity onto cardstock paper.
 The background of the letter S template has sharks, skateboards, shirts, suns, and sunglasses.
 Take a moment to name each picture you see in the background before you begin the activity.
 Use markers and crayons to color in the images on page 2.
 Color in the strawberry, spider, snake, sheep, and stars!

-Inside the letter S contains four shapes: circle, square, triangle, and rectangle.
+Inside the letter S contains five shapes: big circle, small circle, square, triangle, and rectangle.
 Have your little ones cut out the shapes on page two and match each picture to its same shape.
 Using scissors is a great way to build fine motor skills.
 Matching shapes is a great way to learn shape names and shape recognition.
 What else do you see in the room that begins with the letter S?

 S is for Shooting Star Craft!

 First, print your free shooting star template.
 Talk about what is means to be a star!
 What does it mean to be strong, talented, artistic, and radiant?
 Use scissors to cut out the star, and use markers or crayons to decorate!
 I used a couple of stickers (which are great for building pincher strength) and some glitter!

 Cut your streamers into strips and have your little ones paste each streamer to the back of the star.
 Be sure to hang your shooting star somewhere that needs a bit of colorful cheer!
 This craft is great for learning about the letter S and is also a great way to build social emotional learning into the lesson.
 How do you know when someone is strong?
 What talents do you have that make you happy?